 - Hormone pills.
 Some women are helped by taking birth control pills or other medicines that affect their hormones.

 - Removing infected tissue.
-This is only done in severe cases.

 How can you care for yourself at home?